freedomofpress/securedrop-docs/docs/admin/maintenance/kernel_troubleshooting.rst

 and power the server back up.

-If you have access to the password for your admin user, you can use it to log into each server without the use of *Two-Factor Authentication*, which was disabled for keyboard logins in SecureDrop 0.8.0.
+If you have access to the password for your admin user, you can use it to log into each server without the use of two-factor authentication, which was disabled for keyboard logins in SecureDrop 0.8.0.
 You may have saved the password in the KeePassXC database on your Admin Workstation.
 If you do not have the password, you can boot into single user mode instead.